jordaneremieff/djantic/README.md

 schema = PydanticUser.schema()
 ```

-A schema call would return something like this:
+Th schema call above would return something like this:

 ```python
 {